AgencyAgency/Fall2013LessonPlan/COURSE_SCHEDULE.md

 ### Week 5.
 Ideas are cheap.
 Feel free to play with them roughly.

-***Objectives:*** *Start of ideation phase.
+***Objectives:*** *Begin looking for inspiration and start ideation in solution space.
+Start of ideation phase.
 Explore the user’s experience of the potential solution spaces and consider appropriateness of interventions.
 Start Objective-C programming.
 Choose roles.*

 ***Note that there are two tracks (Design and Dev) for activities and homework to indicate role differences.***

 **9/23 M  Day 18  Design and development roles; Group brainstorming guidelines; Logistics**

 > * **Activities**: Checkpoint: where are we in our process.
 Get organized.
-> * **HW/PB**: What do you want your role to be?
+> * **HW/PB**: Review research.
+Draw 5 patterns, themes, insights.
+   *What do you want your role to be?
 Be ready to choose.

-**9/24 TU  Day 19  Critiques - how to give and receive constructive feedback; Storyboarding; Task Analysis;**
+**9/24 TU  Day 19  Personas - a better picture of our audience; Use Cases; Critiques - how to give and receive constructive feedback; Storyboarding; Task Analysis;**

 > * **Activities**: Telestrations; Practice critiquing